 I am currently car shopping, so I know how frustrating it is to wade through reviews and recommendations, most of which conflict, trying to figure out what will help you and what is unnecessary.

 If you’re building your work from home setup, you probably want someone just to say, “Here is what you need, and why.”
 That’s Home Office Hero.
+No need to go through the process of trial and error because we already did it for you.

 Here’s the challenge: there are so many things that help us work from home, we have more recommendations that we couldn’t fit into Home Office Hero.
 We decided to share them with you here, so think of this article as an appendix to Home Office Hero.